 TGmc editor: within subclause 9.24.7.5 Generation and transmission of BlockAckc frames by an HT STA or DMG STA, modify the text as shown:

 When responding with a BlockAck frame to either a received BlockAckReq frame or a received A-MPDU with Ack Policy equal to Normal Ack (i.e., implicit block ack request) during either full-state operation or partial-state operation, any adjustment to the value of WinStartR according to the procedures defined within 9.24.7.3 (Scoreboard context control during full-state operation) and 9.24.7.4 (Scoreboard context control during partial-state operation) shall be performed before the generation and transmission of the response BlockAck frame.
-The Starting Sequence Number subfield of the Block Ack Starting Sequence Control subfield of the BlockAck frame shall be set to any value in the range from (WinEndR – 63) to WinStartR.
+The Starting Sequence Number subfield of the Block Ack Starting Sequence Control subfield of the BlockAck frame shall be set to any value in the range from (WinEndR – BitmapSizeMinus1) to WinStartR, where BitmapSizeMinus1 is equal to 255 when the Super Bitmap subfield is equal to 1 and 63, otherwise.
 The values in the recipient’s record of status of MPDUs beginning with the MPDU for which the Sequence Number subfield value is equal to WinStartR and ending with the MPDU for which the Sequence Number subfield value is equal to WinEndR shall be included in the bitmap of the BlockAck frame.

-When responding with a BlockAck frame to either a received BlockAckReq frame or a received A-MPDU with Ack Policy equal to Normal Ack (i.e., implicit block ack request) during either full-state or partial-state operation, if the adjusted value of WinEndR is less than the value of the starting sequence number of the BlockAck frame plus 63, within the bitmap of the BlockAck frame, the status of MPDUs with sequence numbers that are greater than the adjusted value of WinEndR shall be reported as unsuccessfully received (i.e., the corresponding bit in the bitmap shall be set to 0).
+When responding with a BlockAck frame to either a received BlockAckReq frame or a received A-MPDU with Ack Policy equal to Normal Ack (i.e., implicit block ack request) during either full-state or partial-state operation, if the adjusted value of WinEndR is less than the value of the starting sequence number of the BlockAck frame plus BitmapSizeMinus1, within the bitmap of the BlockAck frame, the status of MPDUs with sequence numbers that are greater than the adjusted value of WinEndR shall be reported as unsuccessfully received (i.e., the corresponding bit in the bitmap shall be set to 0).
+BitmapSizeMinus1 is equal to 255 when the Super Bitmap subfield is equal to 1 and 63, otherwise.

 9.24.7.6.1 General